 Creating a sustainable food system includes policy choices about where agriculture occurs, who has land decision rights, and what land use practices are deemed sustainable and feasible.
 Citizens in states such as North Carolina face food insecurity, environmentally harmful farming practices from legacy industries such as tobacco, coastal erosion from climate change, and dramatic urban sprawl.

 Climate change is a particularly useful challenge to illustrate this nexus approach.
-The readings and class discussions in our MA program will help one evaluate a vast array of statements about climate change.
-Here is a sample of comments about climate change from various scientific, popular press and political sources:
+The readings and class discussions in our Masters Program in Sustainability will help one evaluate a vast array of statements about climate change.
+Here is a sample of comments about climate change from a variety of scientific, popular press and political sources:

 How can you decipher these comments and respond to them?
 Which are true, which are not true and which are ambiguous?
 What public policy should we design to deal with climate warming?
 How can we analyze evidence for each claim, identifying what evidence is valid and why this evidence is valid?
 All five claims will be able to marshal evidence in some way.
 The question for you to consider is what evidence is most compelling and why?
 And can you communicate what evidence is best and why?